getreploy/docs/docs/project-setup.md

 A `reploy.yml` is a YAML file placed in the project's root directory and is used to configure a Reploy project (including its corresponding services and dependencies).
 To maintain familiarity, it is similar to docker compose in structure.

-A full sample is in the next section but here's a brief example for reference:
+A [full sample is in the sample section](sample-reploy.yml) but here's a brief example for reference:

 ```yaml
 id: <id-from-authentication>
 services: